31JSON/Hundo-EX-Glitchless/README.md

 You can see more about the route engine by visiting [iTNTPiston's GitHub](https://github.com/iTNTPiston/celer).

+If you have any questions/corrections, please join the Discord server below and contact me there.

 # Thanks
 I appricate the help of [zd3nik](https://www.twitch.tv/zd3nik), [savage13](https://www.speedrun.com/user/savage13_), and [KatieShesko](https://www.twitch.tv/katieshesko) for helping to correct errors and beta test the route.